What Is a DSCR Loan?

 - Flexible structures for experienced investors

 Many BRRRR investors refinance after stabilization to improve cash flow or pull equity for the next deal.
-If that is your plan, review How Soon Can I Refinance? and the difference between rate and term refinancing and cash-out refinancing.
+If that is your strategy, review How Soon Can I Refinance?, the difference between rate and term refinancing and cash out refinancing, and the investor specific page on cash out refinance for investment property.

 Who DSCR Loans Are Best For